LAST UPDATED – 2/20/26 – Carlsbad Caverns National Park Guide

 Average Temperature (°F)

-Even though the cavern complex is a consistent 56 degrees Fahrenheit throughout the year, the temperatures outside can get uncomfortably hot during the summer months of June thru August.
+Even though the cavern complex is a consistent 56 degrees Fahrenheit throughout the year, the temperatures outside can get uncomfortably hot during the summer months of June through August.
 If you don’t do well in hot weather, you will want to avoid visiting during these months.
-Throughout the rest of the year, the temperatures are rather moderate, though it can get fairly chilly at night during the winter months of December thru February.
+Throughout the rest of the year, the temperatures are rather moderate, though it can get fairly chilly at night during the winter months of December through February.

 Average Precipitation (Inches)

 Because Carlsbad Caverns National Park is located in a desert landscape, you shouldn’t expect to see too much precipitation throughout the year.
 However, that doesn’t mean that the park doesn’t get any rain.
-While most of the year is rather dry, during the summer and early autumn months the park can see a fair amount of scattered rain.
-Though I wouldn’t worry about planning your trip around the rain because most of the storms don’t last very long.
+While most of the year is rather dry, during the summer and early autumn months, the park can see a fair amount of scattered rain.
+However, I wouldn’t worry about planning your trip around the rain because most of the storms don’t last very long.

 Average Visitors (1,000 visitors Per Day)